-- support of "We are all givers" initiative, and supporting "Be part of an educational journey for someone, and donate your additional device" initiatives launched by the MCIT in partnership with other government entities, private and non-profit companies, with the aim of achieving educational inclusiveness, overcoming obstacles to distance learning, and bridging the gap experienced by students of low-income families in the Kingdom. - 2.
+- 1. Supporting education through donating 30,000 internet data subscriptions to male and female students in the Kingdom in support of "We are all givers" initiative, and supporting "Be part of an educational journey for someone, and donate your additional device" initiatives launched by the MCIT in partnership with other government entities, private and non-profit companies, with the aim of achieving educational inclusiveness, overcoming obstacles to distance learning, and bridging the gap experienced by students of low-income families in the Kingdom. - 2.
 Granting users free browsing on educational platforms to facilitate distance learning in addition to governmental and health websites and applications, through the National Education Portal "iEN", the Ministry of Education's unified education system portal, and the Ministry of Health website.